refinedev/refine/documentation/blog/2022-12-23-dynamic-hook-form.md

 Here, we added a `renderCell` property to the fourth object and passed it a function that renders the `EditButton` to each row on the table.
 Then we used the `row` parameter on the function to get the `id` of the records and passed them to the `recordItemId` prop on the `EditButton`.

-This way, when the edit icon is clicked, refine will know to redirect users to the Edit page of the corresponding record on the same row as the icon.
+This way, when the edit icon is clicked, Refine will know to redirect users to the Edit page of the corresponding record on the same row as the icon.

 <img src="https://refine.ams3.cdn.digitaloceanspaces.com/blog/2022-12-23-dynamic-hook-form/gif-10-min.gif"  alt="react hook form dynamic forms" />